 2. How big a return do you seek and how much risk you can you stomach?

 If you are risk averse, consider a fund that is weighted more heavily toward U.S. government or high-grade corporate bonds.
+Know that these are not entirely risk-free, particularly in a rising interest rate environment.
 If you're looking to maximize your returns and can handle the elevated risk of trying to achieve high returns, consider a fund more weighted to stocks, including small-cap and foreign equities.

 3. Do you want a fund with static allocations or one that shifts according to market trends?